AI Search Optimization: The Complete Guide to Getting Cited (2026)

 AI search optimization is the work of becoming one of those named sources.
 The discipline is sometimes called GEO (Generative Engine Optimization), a term coined by researchers at Princeton, Georgia Tech, The Allen Institute, and IIT Delhi in a landmark 2023 study that tested optimization tactics across thousands of AI-generated responses.
 For a full breakdown of the framework, see our guide on what GEO is and how it works.

-Key takeaway: AI search optimization is a distinct discipline from SEO — it targets citations inside AI-generated answers, where brand mentions matter 3x more than backlinks and Domain Authority is nearly irrelevant.
+AI search optimization is a distinct discipline from SEO — it targets citations inside AI-generated answers, where brand mentions matter 3x more than backlinks and Domain Authority is nearly irrelevant.
+Teams that internalize this distinction reallocate budget toward original research, entity building, and content structure over backlink acquisition.

 Every AI search platform follows a three-stage pipeline — retrieval, evaluation, and synthesis — and each stage is a separate optimization surface for your content.